ngari-kev/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles - Display current directory contents in a long format 4-listmorefiles - Display current directory contents, including hidden files (starting with .).
-5-listfilesdigitonly - List in long format with group IDs
+5-listfilesdigitonly - List in long format with group IDs 6-firstdirectory - Creates new directory in the tmp directory 7-movethatfile - Moves the file betty to tmp/my_first_directory